wp-plugins/embed-bible-passages/readme.txt

 This version adds the ability to optionally show a "Powered by" attribution at the bottom of pages.

 == Changelog ==

+= 1.3 =
+The client's time is used to set the date of the Bible readings loaded initially.

 = 1.2 =
 1. Scriptures are loaded by jQuery both initially and by Datepicker (if it is used) to help achieve uniformity in formatting.